 GAMES: Different games can keep a loved one socially engaged and interested in his surroundings.
 Suggestions may not apply to everyone – consider the cognitive ability level and compatibility with game difficulties.

-Jenga, Checkers, Uno (with big cards), Go-Fish, Solitaire, Sorry, Candyland, Chutes and Ladders, Connect Four, Guess-the-Sound -YouTube has videos (you can pause the video while loved ones guess), Look through picture books and play I Spy.
+Jenga, Checkers, UNO (with big cards), Neighbours, Go-Fish, Solitaire, Sorry, Candyland, Chutes and Ladders, Connect Four, Guess-the-Sound -YouTube has videos (you can pause the video while loved ones guess), Look through picture books and play I Spy.

 You can add more here if you know a game. ~Facebook Canadian Alzheimer’s and Dementia Support Group ❣